HeardLibrary/digital-scholarship/host/wikidata/bot.md

 # Preparing the data to be added

+Go to [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/cartoons.csv) and download the file `cartoons.csv` into the same directory where you downloaded the first bot script.

-Using your spreadsheet program, open the file `cartoons.csv`.
+Using your spreadsheet program, open the file.

 <img src="../images/csv-file.png" style="border:1px solid black">